As Lonmin fights for survival, miners move to cash in and quit

 By Olivia Kumwenda-Mtambo

-MARIKANA, South Africa As loss-making platinum producer Lonmin appeals for cash from shareholders and slashes costs, many of its mine workers are eager to grab redundancy deals and leave a company battling to stay afloat.
+MARIKANA, South Africa, Nov 11 As loss-making platinum producer Lonmin appeals for cash from shareholders and slashes costs, many of its mine workers are eager to grab redundancy deals and leave a company battling to stay afloat.

-Battered by strikes, rising costs and weak platinum prices, Lonmin is seeking to raise $407 million (268 million pound)in a share issue - priced at a 94 percent discount this week - and another $370 million in loans.
+Battered by strikes, rising costs and weak platinum prices, Lonmin is seeking to raise $407 million in a share issue - priced at a 94 percent discount this week - and another $370 million in loans.
 It says the money is crucial for its survival.

 The company, which operates in South Africa, is also closing or mothballing several mine shafts and cutting 6,000 jobs, or 15 percent of its workforce.